Cubeir/Vanilla-RTX-App/README.md

 ## Ray Tracing Quick Setup Guide (For Beginners)

-1. Install and launch the Vanilla RTX App through [Microsoft Store](https://apps.microsoft.com/detail/9N6PCRZ5V9DJ) (or alternatively via a [winget](https://github.com/microsoft/winget-cli) command):
+1. Install the Vanilla RTX App through [Microsoft Store](https://apps.microsoft.com/detail/9N6PCRZ5V9DJ) (or alternatively via a [winget](https://github.com/microsoft/winget-cli) command):
    ```powershell
    winget install "Vanilla RTX App"
    ```
-3. Click **`Get latest RTX packs`**
+3. Launch the app, click **`Get latest RTX packs`**
-   - This opens a menu which allows you to swiftly install (or update) Vanilla RTX.
+   - This opens a menu which allows you to install (or update) Vanilla RTX resource packs required for enabling ray tracing.
 4. After installing a Vanilla RTX resource pack finishes, click **`Launch Minecraft RTX`**
-   - Starts the game with ray tracing enabled.
 5. In Minecraft → **Settings → Global Resources → Enable one of the provided Vanilla RTX resource packs.**
 6. Enter your world.
 And you're done!

-Now ray tracing is enabled properly, you have the latest version of [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX), which is kept up-to-date for the latest version of Minecraft, with [bug fixes](https://minecraftrtx.net/enhancements) for as many issues as possible.
+Now ray tracing is enabled properly, you have the latest version of [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX), which is kept up-to-date for the recent version of Minecraft, with [bug fixes](https://minecraftrtx.net/enhancements) for as many issues as possible.
 This was a bare-bones guide for users who don't want any technical details and just want to get RTX working quickly.
 Below you'll find the full documentation of functionalities included in the app if you wish to take things further.

 ## Documentation

 This is your detailed guidebook on what each feature within the app does.

 - `Launch Minecraft RTX`
-  Launches Minecraft with ray tracing pre-enabled, additionally disables VSync for better performance and enables in-game graphics mode switching, this circumvents issues such as these that make enabling ray tracing difficult:
+  Launches Minecraft with ray tracing pre-enabled, additionally disables VSync for fixing performance issues and enables in-game graphics mode switching, this circumvents issues such as these that make enabling ray tracing difficult:
   [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513): Ray tracing can no longer be enabled while in the main menu.
   [MCPE-152158](https://bugs.mojang.com/browse/MCPE/issues/MCPE-152158): PBR textures don't load properly upon enabling ray tracing after the game is freshly launched.
   [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850): Ray Tracing performance starvation when VSync is enabled.
 > Even if the game doesn't launch, it's okay, this can happen if the protocol to launch Minecraft isn't assigned on your computer.
-Just continue to launch the game manually as the app has already done it's main job at correcting the options for ray tracing.
+Just continue to launch the game manually as the app has already done its main job at correcting the options for ray tracing.
+> Holding shift while pressing this button will enable VSync instead of disabling it (not recommended).

 ![vanilla-rtx-app-ui-screenshots](https://github.com/user-attachments/assets/09563ec6-0099-4afd-b2e5-73a3af930b02)

 - `Get latest RTX packs`
   Opens a window from which you can download and install/resintall, or update to the latest Vanilla RTX resource packs directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
-  Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and are constantly improving, in short, it is the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
-This window lets you know if there are updates available and provides the most convenient way to stay updated.
+>   Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and are constantly improving, in short, it is the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
+This window lets you know if there are updates available + update news, and provides the most convenient way to stay updated.
-  Downloaded files remain cached for faster reinstalls, unless a new update becomes available to you, giving you a speedy way reset the packs back to original state for rapid experimentation with the tuning options explored later in this document.
+  Downloaded files remain cached for faster reinstalls until a new update becomes available to you, giving a speedy way reset the packs back to original state for rapid experimentation with the tuning options explored later in this document.

   ![vanilla-rtx-app-ui-image](https://github.com/user-attachments/assets/65affd06-3396-4302-aca5-07952d593942)

 - `DLSS version swapper`
 Allows you to import and manage a catalogue of DLSS dll files for easy version switching.
 The currently-installed version is automatically catalogued, so you won't lose the original dll when replacing it, allowing you to revert easily.
 Accepts `.dll` files and `.zip` archives containing any number of dlls.
 You can also remove dll files from your catalogue that you no longer need.
 Your currently-installed version of DLSS is always highlighted.
-> This feature is particularly essential to GeForce RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to newer version of DLSS gives you sharper image quality and fewer artifacts.

 - `BetterRTX manager`
-Displays an up-to-date list of all available BetterRTX presets, which you can click to download and then install (Once a preset is finished downloading, it is moved to the top for convenience)
+Displays an up-to-date list of all available [BetterRTX](https://bedrock.graphics/) presets, which you can click to download and then install (Once a preset is finished downloading it is moved to the top for convenience)
-Upon installing your first ever preset, a Default RTX preset is created that stays at the very top allowing you to rollback/uninstall BetterRTX.
+> Upon installing your first ever preset, a Default RTX preset is created from your local game files that sticks the top, allowing you to rollback/uninstall BetterRTX.
-> All of your presets are wiped and the list is refreshed after game updates, the reason for that is to avoid potential game crashes, sometimes the files can become outdated, the app tracks changes in game files and removes your current presets in case of game updates, this ensures you aren't installing outdated RTX files by accident, and keeps your default RTX preset up-to-date.
+The app watches for game updates on your system, upon detecting updates all of your presets are wiped and the list is refreshed automatically, this automatically guarantees you aren't installing outdated RTX files by accident, and keeps your Default RTX preset up-to-date.
-You will have to redownload the presets as they may have likely been updated on [bedrock.graphics/api](https://bedrock.graphics/api), the app does its best to make sure you're always getting the latest, however, this depends entirely on BetterRTX updating itself just in time, but even if it didn't, this is not going to be a big issue, if you experience crashes after installing a BetterRTX preset, you can always rollback to the default preset.
-In other words if BetterRTX has delays after Minecraft updates, roll back to default in and occasionally hit the refresh button in the top left corner to manually reset the API and preset cache, refresh button won't touch your Default RTX preset.
+You will also have to redownload the presets as they may have likely been updated on [bedrock.graphics/api](https://bedrock.graphics/api), the app does its best to make sure you're always getting the latest, however, this depends entirely on BetterRTX updating itself just in time, sometimes it takes a while for BetterRTX updates to arrive, if you experience crashes after installing a BetterRTX preset, rollback to the default preset.
+The app also periodically watches for potential changes in the API and automatically resets your presets to ensure you won't be installing stale files.
+A manual refresh button is also provided which clears BetterRTX API and preset cache, but not your Default RTX preset (cleared exclusively by game update detection).

-> Note: Given the install paths can now vary compared to Minecraft UWP, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work if you give it time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
-The app then caches the game's location after initial detection, making subsequent preset changes or DLSS swapping faster.
-The cache remains valid until Minecraft is relocated.

 - `RTX lut manager`
-A simpler way to modify and improve Minecraft RTX's appearance that works across all game versions and Minecraft Preview, you can select from the list of pre-bundled presets, you can also [learn to create and submit your own lut preset](https://github.com/Cubeir/Vanilla-RTX-App/blob/main/LUT-CREATION-GUIDE.md) to see it included with future versions of the app.
+A simpler way to modify and improve Minecraft RTX's appearance that works reliably across all game versions and Minecraft Preview, you can select from the list of pre-bundled presets, you can also [learn to create and submit your own lut preset](https://github.com/Cubeir/Vanilla-RTX-App/blob/main/LUT-CREATION-GUIDE.md) to see it included with future versions of the app.
+> Currently, 4 LUT presets are provided: Gamescom 2019 Demo V2, Matrix Fever, Night Night, Whimsical Bright

 - `Preview (Togglable)`
 All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is active.
 All app features and modules (with the exception of `BetterRTX manager`) fully support Minecraft Preview.